VARUN-777-HA/Vrinda-Store-Data-Analysis-Dashboard/README.md

-## Project Insight
+## Project Insight:

---Women customers are more likley to buy products campared to men.
+-Women customers are more likley to buy products campared to men.
---The states of karnataka,hydrabad,new delhi are top 3 product buyers.
+-The states of karnataka,hydrabad,new delhi are top 3 product buyers.
---The maximum number of products customer orders from Amazon,Flipkart and Myntra channels.
+-The maximum number of products customer orders from Amazon,Flipkart and Myntra channels.
---More than 90% of the products delivered.
+-More than 90% of the products delivered.

-## Final Conclusion
+## Final Conclusion:

 To improve the sales of vrinda store, a strategic marketing plan focused on women aged 30-49 years residing in karnataka,delhi should be implimented.
 This demographic represents a key consumer segment , as they often make significate household and lifestyle purchases.The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.